[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 [Nikon D4, 85mm ƒ/8, 1/6, ISO 100 for light I used Alienbees B1600 at 1/16 power being triggered by Pocketwizard Mini TT1 on the camera and Plus II transciever on the strobe.
 The strobe is powered by the Vagabond Mini Lithium]

-Nikon D4, 28-300mm (300), ISO 100, ƒ/5.6, 1/25 – Off camera fill-flash using the Nikon SB-900.
-The Flash is on the Pocketwizard TT5 and being triggered by the Mini TT1 on the Camera with the AC3 to control the output of the flash.
-Flash is -2 EV and the camera is -1 EV.
+Nikon D4, 28-300mm (300), ISO 100, ƒ/5.6, 1/25 – Off-camera fill-flash using the Nikon SB-900.
+The Flash is on the PocketWizard TT5 and is triggered by the Mini TT1 on the Camera with the AC3 to control the flash output.
+Flash is -2 EV, and the Camera is -1 EV.

 Bokeh

-If you compare the lenses at the same aperture and focal length then it would make more sense to grab the 85mm ƒ/1.4.
-As you can see in the photo below shot on the 85mm @ ƒ/5.6 the background isn’t all that silky Bokeh.
+If you compare the lenses at the same aperture and focal length, then it would make more sense to grab the 85mm ƒ/1.4.
+As you can see in the photo below shot on the 85mm @ ƒ//5.6, the background isn’t all that silky Bokeh.

-Nikon D4, 85mm ƒ/1.4, ISO 100, ƒ/5.6, 1/50 – Off camera fill-flash using the Nikon SB-900.
-The Flash is on the Pocketwizard TT5 and being triggered by the Mini TT1 on the Camera with the AC3 to control the output of the flash.
-Flash is -2 EV and the camera is -1 EV.
+Nikon D4, 85mm ƒ/1.4, ISO 100, ƒ/5.6, 1/50 – Off-camera fill-flash using the Nikon SB-900.
+The Flash is on the PocketWizard TT5 and is triggered by the Mini TT1 on the Camera with the AC3 to control the flash output.
+Flash is -2 EV, and the Camera is -1 EV.

-Nikon D4, 85mm ƒ/1.4, ISO 100, ƒ/1.4, 1/50 – Off camera fill-flash using the Nikon SB-900.
-The Flash is on the Pocketwizard TT5 and being triggered by the Mini TT1 on the Camera with the AC3 to control the output of the flash.
-Flash is -2 EV and the camera is -1 EV.
+Nikon D4, 85mm ƒ/1.4, ISO 100, ƒ/1.4, 1/50 – Off-camera fill-flash using the Nikon SB-900.
+The Flash iFlashthe PocketWizard TT5 is triggered by the Mini TT1 on the Camera with the AC3 to control the flash output.
+Flash is -2 EV, and the Camera is -1 EV.

-When shooting at ƒ/1.4 with the 85mm the depth-of-field is tad bit more shallow than the 300mm @ ƒ/5.6.
+When shooting at ƒ/1.4 with the 85mm, the depth-of-field is slightly more shallow than the 300mm @ ƒ/5.6.

-This is where you might just be scratching your head as I was after doing this little test.
+This is where you might just be scratching your head, as I was after doing this little test.

-The trick to getting that really silky smooth background has as much to do with how close you are to the subject as the ƒ-stop.
+The trick to getting that silky smooth background has as much to do with how close you are to the subject as the ƒ-stop.

-There are other reasons you might want an 85mm ƒ/1.4 in your bag–stay tuned in for that post later.
+There are other reasons you might want an 85mm ƒ//1.4 in your bag–stay tuned in for that post later.

 In an earlier blog post, I gave you my standard settings for the Nikon D4 for how I shoot.
 Here is a link to that post.